diamondburned/cchat/README.md

 main thread.
 Methods that do return an error may do IO, but they should be documented per method. `ID()` and `Name()` must never do any IO.

+Backend implementations have certain conditions that should be adhered to:

+-   Storing MessagesContainer and ServersContainer are advised against; however, they should be done if need be.
+-   Other containers such as LabelContainer and IconContainer should also not be stored; however, the same rule as above applies.
+-   For the server list, icon updates and such that happen after their calls should use `SetServers()`.
+-   For the nickname of the current server, the backend can store the state of the label container.
+It must, however, remove the state when the cancel callback from `JoinServer()` is called.

 **Note:** IO in most cases usually refer to networking, but they should files and anything that could block, such as mutexes or semaphores.